 - Are we taking unnecessary risks in space exploration?
 Space is a hostile environment and space exploration will always have dangers.
-However, NASA is trying to minimize risks where possible and make it as safe as possible.
+However, NASA tries to minimize risks where possible and make it as safe as it can.

 - How Project Mercury Worked

 - Two Moon Craters Named for Apollo 8 Astronauts

 - Dean, James.
 "Current and former NASA leaders discuss space agency at 60."
 Florida Today.
 Sept.
 17, 2018.
 (Sept.
 27, 2018) https://on.flatoday.com/2N8HX7o

 - Dean, James.
 "This rocket's for you: NASA might sell naming rights to boost exploration. " Florida Today.
 Sept.
 26, 2018.
 (Sept.
 26, 2018) https://on.flatoday.com/2xFFjRx

 - Dick, Steven J. "The Birth of NASA."
 Nasa.gov.
 March 28, 2008 (Sept.
 26, 2018) https://go.nasa.gov/2xBidvx

 - Garber, Stephen.
 "President Nixon's 1972 Announcement on the Space Shuttle."
 Nasa.gov.
 March 30, 2009.
 (Sept.
 26, 2018) https://go.nasa.gov/2N4BxGs